JACK-COM/prisma-python/README.md

 make add-deps
 ```

-If you don't have `make` installed, run these two commands:
+If you don't have `make` installed, run these commands:

 ```bash
 # 1. create a virtual environment where dependencies will be installed